LRFPV2/DroneCAN-Power-Module/README.md

 By using the Arduino core and PlatformIO with pre-configured board setups, you can start developing instantly.

-This isn't intended to be used in the same way as AP_Periph, which supports tons of sensors all at once and is highly adaptable without writing code.
+This isn't intended to be used in the same way as AP_Periph, which supports a bunch of Ardupilot sensors all at once and is adaptable without writing code.
 This is intended for writing a DroneCAN interface for any sensor or system, without having to deal with a large code base and lots of boilerplate.

 ## Features